 The Maple Highlands Trail – South

-This roughly 7-mile section will take travelers from Headwaters Park in Claridon Township to
+This roughly 7-mile section was completed in fall 2014.
+It takes travelers from Headwaters Park in Claridon Township to

 Reeves Road in Parkman Township.
-Geauga Park District and officials from the Village of Middlefield are working cooperatively to provide this leg of the trail,
+Geauga Park District and officials from the Village of Middlefield worked cooperatively to provide this leg of the trail,

 which accommodates bicyclers, rollerbladers,